airbnb/binaryalert/docs/source/getting-started.rst

   * SNS
   * SQS

+.. note:: See `Creating an IAM group <iam-group.html>`_ for a least-privilege policy that allows users to deploy BinaryAlert.

 2. Set your AWS credentials using `any method supported by Terraform <https://www.terraform.io/docs/providers/aws/#authentication>`_.
 For example, using the AWS CLI: